polterguy/anarq/README.md

 ### GET magic/modules/anarq/profile/users

 This endpoint returns users from the system, ordered by karma, which is the number of likes the user has been given on his or her posts and comments by other users.
-The can be paged with by using the following QUERY parameters.
+The endpoint can be paged by adding the following QUERY parameters.

 * limit - Maximum number of items to return.
 Defaults to 25.
 Maximum users that can be returned is 100.